fluid-cloudnative/fluid/docs/en/samples/fuse_affinity.md

 cn-beijing.172.16.0.99    Ready    <none>   23h   v1.20.11-aliyun.1
 ```

-Currently, out of all 2 nodes, only one node has the `select-node=true` tag added, and next, we hope that the Fuse client will only be deployed on this node.
+Currently, out of all 2 nodes, only one node has the `select-node=true` label added, and next, we hope that the Fuse client will only be deployed on this node.

 **Check the `Dataset` object to be created**